ItsCbass/Twist/README.md

 ```

 ## WIP
-Please keep in mind that this is a work-in-progress and I have no intention of abondoning the project in the future.
+Please keep in mind that this is a work-in-progress and I have no intention of abandoning the project in the future.
 Feel free to suggest any changes!